Rayugo/net-topo-drawer/README.md

 ### Running the app

-The app , run the following command:
+To run the app use the following command:

 ```sh
 python main.py